Jinze: Economy

 The local economy is primarily based upon aquaculture and local industry.
 The main aquatic products are crabs, turtles, eels, shrimps and various freshwater fish.

 Culture

 The Farmland and Mountain Folk Song (田山歌 (Tiánshān Gē)) is a national-level intangible cultural heritage.

 Tourist attractions

 According to historical records, there had been "Six temples, a tower, thirteen archways and forty-two bridges" in the town, among which 21 old bridges survived till today.
 It is the only town that has so many old bridges in Shanghai, thus earning itself the accolade "the top Bridge Town of Jiangnan region".
-The five bridges spanning parallel over the 350 m river course in the vicinity of Xiatang Street in particular, were built respectively in the Song, Yuan, Ming and Qing dynasties (960-1911), so there was a saying "Bridges of four dynasties are stringed by one river".
+The five bridges spanning parallel over the 350 m river course in the vicinity of Xiatang Street in particular, were built respectively starting in the Song dynasty, so there was a saying "Bridges of four dynasties are stringed by one river".
 Of the five, Puji Bridge and Wan'an Bridge, built in the Southern Song dynasty (1127-1279), are the oldest stone arch bridges in Shanghai.
 The two being collectively known as the "Sister Bridges".